IBM/document-extraction-toolkit/README.md

 1. From root directory, run `cp .env.example .env`
 2. From root directory run `cp ./server/procrastinateworker/.env_example ./server/procrastinateworker/.env`
-3. Modify the GENAI_KEY value in the file `./server/procrastinateworker/.env`
+3. Modify the WML_APIKEY, WML_ENDPOINT,WML_PROJECT_ID  value in the file `./server/procrastinateworker/.env`
 4. From webclient directory, run `npm i` and then `npm run setupenv` - this will copy the .env files for local development

 ## Startup Sequence for Local Development (first time)